JLS97/HearmeeAPI/README.md

 $ node app
 ```

-This app has not been developed nor tested for Windows, but it should work if you have all requirements and dependencies installed.
+This app has not been developed nor tested for Windows.
+So I can only be sure that this works for Ubuntu enviroment.
+All I know is that there is an issue with nodemon and windows, but I have not research for more details or information.